top of page

 to the Trickling Brook of Water Medicine

-so Gramma Bear could not hear him.
+hoping Gramma Bear could not hear him.

 Coyote Hawk meandered back